Average Sensitivity of Graph Algorithms: General Results on Average Sensitivity

-In this section, we prove Theorem~\ref{thm:sensitivity-against-deleting-multiple-edges}, which says that, if an algorithm is averagely stable against deleting a single edge, it is also averagely stable against deleting multiple edges.
+In this section, we prove Theorem~\ref{thm:sensitivity-against-deleting-multiple-edges}, which says that, if an algorithm is stable-on-average against deleting a single edge, it is also stable-on-average against deleting multiple edges.
 We restate the theorem here. \sadme* \begin{proof} We have

 Here, the first inequality is due to the triangle inequality. \end{proof}